Ckp25/Credit-Card-Fraud/report.md

 The error analysis suggests potential directions for improvement:
 - Explore additional feature engineering to better separate subtle frauds from normal transactions.
-- Consider training with cost‑sensitive loss functions or synthetic oversampling (e.g., SMOTE) to improve recall on borderline cases.
 - Incorporate domain knowledge to design new features that capture patterns beyond the PCA‑transformed components.